 Donald Trump's aggressive fiscal stimulus brought US budget deficit to around 4.6% of GDP from the previous years' slightly above 3% level.
 While aggressive stimulus is not likely to be approved ahead of the election in 2020, current budget deficit level is still a long way off from the 8% level hit during the post crisis period of 2010-2011.
 Meanwhile Eurozone's budget deficit at 1% level also looks benign and China's deficit is still below 3% despite the targeted stimulus rolled out in the past two years.
-What this means is while we do not expect fiscal stimulus to be of the same magnitude as 2008-2009, there is ample room for most government to roll out such measures especially when inflation across the globe remain benign or even non-existent.
-India has recently announced aggressive tax cuts and that is likely a precursor of more to come from other Asian economies.
-Fiscal stimulus however, is unlikely to be the panacea.
-Approval process takes time and even upon implementation there could be a delayed impact on the real economy.
-The uncertainty around the trade war makes it more difficult to determine which sector needs stimulus and as a result, most government are likely to take a more reactive approach thereby risking doing too little too late.
-Fiscal stimulus may also be less effective in some Asian economies where corruption is rife.

 1 Source: Lipper, First State Investments.
 Single pricing basis with net income reinvested.
-Data as at 31 October 2019.
+Data as at 30 November 2019.
 The First State Asian Quality Bond inception date: 1 November 2016.
 The benchmark displayed is the JP Morgan Asia Credit Investment Grade Index (SGD Index) (Hedged to SGD).